abhay-s-rawat/simple_alert_dialog/README.md

   assetImagepath: AnimatedImage.error,
   buttonsColor: Colors.red,
   title: AlertTitleText('Are you sure ?'),
+  //confirmationText: "delete", // use this to mandate user to write text before confirmation
   content: AlertContentText(
     'Do you really want to delete your account ?
 You will not be able to undo this action.', ),